microsoft/BotBuilder-Samples/Node/intelligence-LUIS/README.md

 IF you want to enable spelling correction, set the `IS_SPELL_CORRECTION_ENABLED` key to `true` in the [.env](.env) file.

-Microsoft Bing Image Spell Check API provides a module that allows you to to correct the spelling of the text.
+Microsoft Bing Spell Check API provides a module that allows you to to correct the spelling of the text.
 Check out the [reference](https://dev.cognitive.microsoft.com/docs/services/56e73033cf5ff80c2008c679/operations/56e73036cf5ff81048ee6727) to know more about the modules available.

 [spell-service.js](spell-service.js) is the core component illustrating how to call the Bing Spell Check RESTful API.